minagawah/perlin-experiment/README.md

 - Generating an organic looking wave using Perlin Noise
 - Click the canvas to toggle between 3 different visualization modes (Wave/Equalizer/Solar).
+- Show the current amplitude value in a control panel underneath
+- So, the app is handling 2 DOM elements: `#wave` and `#control`

 I have some example apps from the past: